-If you are publishing content, you should really have a refresher on media law every 2-3 years.
+If you are publishing content, you should have a refresher on media law every two to three years.

-The right to control the copying of all content, the right to defend that right and the defences for infringement of that right.
+- Refresher on copyright - the right to control the copying of all content, the right to defend that right and the defences for infringement of that right

 - How and when copyright is created